papes1ns/atomicfarm-starter/README.md

 ## Architecture

-The application can be built using `docker-compose up --build`.
+The application can be built using `docker compose up --build`.

 There are several interlinking services orchestrated in individual containers: `db` (the mysql instance), `backend` (the Rails api), `frontend` (the React application) and finally the `nginx` proxy container which pulls everything together.